kyaocs/kyaocs.github.io/_pages/about.md

 I am currently a lecturer in the School of Computer Science at Sichuan Normal University.
 I joined Sichuan Normal University in January 2024.
 Prior to that, I worked as a Postdoc at the University of Sydney from March 2023 to December 2023.
 I obtained my Ph.D. degree from the University of Sydney in March 2023 under the supervision of [Prof. Lijun Chang](https://lijunchang.github.io/index.html).

-My research interests are mainly graph data mining and graph algorithms.
+My research primarily revolves around graph data mining and graph algorithms.
 I have published more than ten academic papers in top-tier conferences and journals in the field of computer databases, including VLDB, ICDE, SIGMOD, VLDBJ, and TKDE.
 Additionally, I serve as a reviewer and program committee member for internationally renowned academic conferences and journals such as TKDE, CIKM, and DASFAA.

 <font color="red"> 我是红色字体 </font>